A-Dan-A/book-club/README.md

 4. Select 'deploy from a branch' and 'main' as the root.
 5. There should now be a link to the published website once it is ready.

+### Forking the GitHub Repository

+By forking the GitHub Repository a copy of the original repository is made, so we can make changes without the original being changed.

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository,above the "Settings" Button on the menu, locate the "Fork" Button.
+3. A copy of the original repository should now be in your account.

+### Making a Local Clone

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. Click "Clone or download", which are underneath the repository name.
+3. Copy the link under "Clone with HTTPS" and this will clone the repositor using HTTPS.
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type `git clone`, then paste the URL that you copied in Step 3.
+7. Press Enter, and your local clone will be created.

 ## Credits

 ### Code